-For the financial year ended 31 March 2013 (‘FY2013’),the Ireka Group recorded total revenue of RM329.93 million, a decrease of 23.3% compared to the financial year 2012 (‘FY2012’).
-The Infrastructure Division, through its construction activities, continued to be the main contributor of the Group’s turnover, accounting for approximately 93% of the Group’s total revenue.
-The Real Estate Division, through its development management services provided to Aseana Properties Limited ( a 23.07% associate of Ireka Corporation Berhad ) and the Technologies Division are the contributors to nearly all of the remaining of the Group’s total revenue.
+For the financial year ended 31 March 2016 (“FY2016”), Ireka Group recorded total revenue of RM263.1 million, a decrease of 38.3% compared to FY2015.
+The Infrastructure Division through its construction activities remain as the major revenue contributor for the Group, accounting for approximately 90.3% of the Group’s total revenue.
+This is followed by the Trading and Services Division, at approximately 7.6%.
+This division includes contributions for the development management services provided to Aseana Properties Limited (“Aseana Properties” or “Aseana”), a 23.07% associate of Ireka Corporation Berhad, and the Technologies Division.

 INFRASTRUCTURE DIVISION PERFORMANCE REVIEW

 Despite the multiple impacts on the domestic and global economic fronts, Malaysia’s construction sector appears to be in good shape powered by large infrastructure-driven projects.
 The total value of construction work done in Q4 2015 recorded a growth of 11.2% year-on-year to a record RM30.1 billion mainly driven by the civil engineering sub-sector.
 However, the construction sector will be facing multiple obstacles and challenges moving forward, amid the slowdown in the property market and rising construction costs.